Menu

 Gauge Jira charts in eazyBI for Jira projects

-For the hours spent, I’m just setting an abstract benchmark of 5,000 hours that I’m just used to see in all of my projects.
-5,000 hours are about three resources full-time for a year, so this gauge is pretty much about having a bird’s eye view of how much commitment this project is taking.
-What I certainly don’t want is to have a lower limit exceeded before the project is over, but you can set any limit that works better for you.
+For the hours spent, I’m just setting an abstract benchmark of 5,000 hours that I’m used to seeing in all of my projects.
+5,000 hours is about three resources full-time for a year, so this gauge is pretty much about having a bird' s-eye view of how much commitment this project is taking.
+I certainly don’t want to exceed a lower limit before the project is over, but you can set any limit that works better for you.

 Once the upper limit is there, I’ll be able to see how hours spent increase.

-Right afterwards I’ll move to the next gauge, right click select again its Gauge Limit.
-Only this time the limit is the budget stored in Projectrak.
+Right after that, I’ll move to the next gauge, right-click, and select it again, this time the Gauge Limit.
+Only this time, the limit is the budget stored in Projectrak.

 eazyBI for Jira have a Gauge chart for projects showing limits total cost of projects

-The ability to decide exactly which two data points I want to compare is a very important feature of eazyBI.
-In this case, we’re comparing two Projectrak fields: the cumulative cost that adds the cost of every issue in the project with the budget we have manually set at the outset.
+A very important feature of eazyBI is the ability to decide exactly which two data points to compare.
+In this case, we’re comparing two Projectrak fields: the cumulative cost, which adds the cost of every issue in the project to the budget we manually set at the outset.

-But I can also set it in the opposite direction to show the remaining budget.
-Note that the configuration options are identical to the gauge above, but my original data point is the difference between the budget and the current cost.
+I can also set it in the opposite direction to show the remaining budget.
+Note that the configuration options are identical to those of the gauge above, but my original data point is the difference between the budget and the current cost.

 Gauge charts for Jira shows the difference in Jira projects